mark-durbin-ucf/git-novice/_episodes/02-setup.md

 >
 {: .callout}

-Dracula also has to set his favorite text editor, following this table:
+If you have a favorite text editor, you can change the configuration to use it, following the table below.
+For today's workshop, we will use Vim.

 | Editor             | Configuration command                            |
 |:-------------------|:-------------------------------------------------|